deacona/stackoverflow2019/README.md

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>

 Acknowledgement to Stack Overflow for sharing the dataset.
+Thanks also to my course mentor [NicoEssi](https://github.com/NicoEssi) for his advice and support.
 The code is available to use as you would like.